Universal-Team/Relaunch/README.md

 - 2.)
 Name your .nds files boot#.nds with # being one of these buttons; `A`, `B`, `X`, `Y`, `Start`, `Select`, `R`, `L` `Left`, `Right`, `Down`, `Up`, or `Touch`.
 Alternatively, you can edit the `Relaunch.ini` file and set custom paths, names, and file extensions for your files.

 - 3.)
-Put all of your files into `_nds/Relaunch/extras/`, if you set custom paths in the .ini file you don't need to do this
+Put all of your files into `/_nds/Relaunch/extras/`, if you set custom paths in the .ini file you don't need to do this.

 - 4.)
 Boot Relaunch and hold the button corresponding to the file you want to launch.